 06 of 07

-Located right by the Côte-Saint-Paul lock along the Lachine Canal, I bet even beer haters will have a soft spot for the Montreal microbrewery's apricot brew.
+Located right by the Côte-Saint-Paul lock along the Lachine Canal, even beer haters will have a soft spot for the Montreal microbrewery's apricot brew.
 With any luck, their terrasse might even have some raspberry ale and cider on tap.
 Snack foods are affordable too.
-Without a doubt one of my favorite patios in Montreal come summer.
+It also boasts one of the best patios in Montreal come summer.

 07 of 07